-Applicants intending to apply for funding should submit an application for a place at least one month before any specific scholarship deadline.
+If the applicant intends to apply for funding, they should submit an application for a place at least one month before any specific scholarship deadline.

-International applicants requiring a Tier 4 visa are particularly advised to submit applications as early as possible to ensure they have sufficient time to obtain a visa and prepare for arrival in the UK.
+International students requiring a Tier 4 visa are particularly advised to submit applications as early as possible to ensure they have sufficient time to obtain a visa and prepare for arrival in the UK.
 Furthermore, an offer of a place is needed for many of the scholarships available to international students and scholarship application closing dates can often be early in the year.